You’ve given it your all with this client.

 Chase: Everyone that knows me knows that I operate a little bit differently.
 I won’t give up on someone unless they specifically say, “No, I’m not interested.
 Don’t come back.”

 And yes, plenty of people say that.
-For example, there’s been several people, more than I can count, that say, “No, today’s not a good day.”
+For example, there have been several people, more than I can count, that say, “No, today’s not a good day.”
 They then say they’re too busy to schedule an appointment.
 So, I let it go.

 A month later, I show back up on their doorstep.
 Same thing happens.
 Two months later, I show up again.
 Same thing.
 A year later, I show up on their doorstep, and some of them will finally tell me they’re not interested.
 But there have been people who have warmed up to me after a full year, and I finally close the sale.